 - Courses NOT accepted to meet the Biology requirement would include specific courses (beyond the introductory courses) in Botany, Plant Biology, Environmental Biology, Evolution, Ecology, Natural History, Biology and Society/Technology, Readings in Biology and Biology courses for non-science majors.

-Acceptable courses to meet the Chemistry requirement- 1 year chemistry sequence for science majors (eg. 6-8 semester hours) with laboratory experience:
+Acceptable courses to meet the Chemistry requirement- 1-year chemistry sequence for science majors (example: 6-8 semester hours) with laboratory experience:

 - These courses are typically offered as General Chemistry I and II, or College Chemistry I and II, or Inorganic Chemistry.
 These courses usually have a laboratory experience and are acceptable for science majors or pre-health career majors.
 OR